-Apply for a Wyoming Humanities Council grant to support community programs in your area.
-The Wyoming Humanities Council staff is available to answer questions and offer assistance to grant writers at any time.
-We strongly recommend you submit a draft and work closely with Jenny Ingram to complete your application. email@example.com or 307-721-9247
+We offer grants to support community programs all over Wyoming.
+Staff are available and eager to answer questions and offer assistance to grant writers at any time.
+We encourage you to submit a draft and work closely with Jenny Ingram to complete your application, email@example.com or 307-721-9247.

-The Wyoming Humanities Council’s board of directors annually awards more than $80,000 in grants to non-profit groups and government agencies throughout Wyoming to pursue humanities projects of their own design.
+The Wyoming Humanities Council’s board of directors annually awards more than $80,000 in grants to non-profit groups and government agencies throughout Wyoming to pursue humanities projects.

-Any nonprofit organization or public agency in Wyoming may apply for council funding.
+Any nonprofit organization or public agency in Wyoming may apply for grant funding.
 Nonprofits outside Wyoming whose programs serve the people of Wyoming are also eligible.
 Grants are not awarded to individuals.

 The humanities must be central to the project and a humanities professional must be integrally involved in the planning and development of the project.

 According to the 1965 National Foundation on the Arts and the Humanities Act, “The term ‘humanities’ includes, but is not limited to, the study of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.”